bleugreen/deeprhythm/README.md

 ### Opt-in v0.8 metrical predictor

 v0.8 separates rhythmic rate from metrical level and adds a frozen temporal beat representation.
+Its metrical fusion was distilled from a stronger beat-rate teacher, but inference remains self-contained and does not load that teacher or Phasefinder.
 Both branches reuse one decoded waveform and one nnAudio STFT.
 The versioned weights are bundled with the package and recorded in `src/deeprhythm/weights/v0.8-bundle.json`.

 ```python
 from deeprhythm.model import MetricalDeepRhythmPredictor